Benismu6/SkillMaster/README.md

 Future Improvements

-- User Profiles: Enable users to create detailed profiles, listing their skills, achievements, and courses completed.
+- UserModel Profiles: Enable users to create detailed profiles, listing their skills, achievements, and courses completed.
 - Advanced Search Functionality: Implement a robust search system to help users find specific skills or courses more efficiently.
 - Community Forums: Introduce discussion forums where users can ask questions, share experiences, and engage with fellow learners and providers.